-I have never come across words which more aptly summarise what our mission at The Riesling Revolutionary is all about than these.
-We tip our hats to Hugh Johnson, wine writer and British institution, for describing for us just how magnificent and wondrous the Riesling grape can be:
+I have never come across words which more aptly summarise my mission at The Riesling Revolutionary.
+I tip my hat to Hugh Johnson, wine writer and British institution, for describing for us just how magnificent and wondrous the Riesling grape can be:

 “There is an international freemasonry of Riesling drinkers.
 We know each other by signs non-initiates might miss, among which a slim green bottle (sometimes brown) is the most frequent.
 We claim unique properties, magic powers almost, for this singular white grape.